Workers’ Compensation

 • Copies of all admit and ER Room charts.

-• Copies of all radiology reports such as x-rays, CT Scans, Bone Scan, MRI, or Myelogram.
+• Copies of all radiology reports, including X-rays, CT Scans, Bone Scans, MRIs, or Myelograms.

 • Copies of any statements given by you to your employer or the insurance company.